Giannuz/High-Performance-Computing-Mandelbrot/High performance computing project v2.md

 | ----------------------------------------- | ----------------------------------------- |
 | ![](assets/2024-06-06-17-12-14-image.png) | ![](assets/2024-06-06-17-12-02-image.png) |

-<mark>INSERIRE GRAFICI QUÌ (first 2 graphs on the third row in "Grafici Tempi" and "Grafici Speedup")</mark>

 The image on the left gives a more detailed idea of execution times with different thread configurations while the one on the right shows us the same thing but with an exponential trend in order to have a more general view (both generated with flags Ofast and xHost).

 As we can see, as the number of threads increases, performance tends to increase until it reaches the threshold of 64 threads, after which performance tends to worsen due to the overhead caused by the execution of so many threads.